Skip To Main Content

 (VERSION FRANÇAISE SUIT)

-MONTREAL-- This week marks the anniversary of "Dunny" MacCallum registering a remarkable McGill University men's hockey record that has stood for well over a century.
+MONTREAL – This week marks the anniversary of "Dunny" MacCallum registering a remarkable McGill University men's hockey record that has stood for well over a century.
 On Feb.
 10, 1905, MacCallum exploded for eight goals in a 14-2 victory over the Toronto Varsity Blues at the famous Victoria Skating Rink in Montreal.

-Although there is no official U SPORTS record book, the next closest performance on record is seven goals by several players.
-More than three decades after MacCallum's feat, Russ McConnell netted seven in McGill's 13-6 win over Harvard on Feb.
+The next closest performance on record is seven goals by several players.
+Goodridge registered seven in Alberta's 16-0 non-conference win over Saskatchewan on Feb.
+27, 1911.
+Alberta's Bill Stark also managed that feat in a 20-2 exhibition win over the Edmonton Civic Youth Association on Jan.
+13, 1936.
+McGill's Russ McConnell netted seven in a 13-6 win over Harvard in the International Intercollegiate ice Hockey League on Feb.
 22, 1939.
-In the Canada West conference, Jack Gibson tallied seven for Alberta on Feb.
+Since the Canada West conference was formally organized, only Jack Gibson tallied seven for Alberta on Feb.
 20, 1971.
 In the Atlantic conference (AUS), the standard is seven, shared by Jamie Watling (Mount Allison, 1980-81) and Tom McDonnell (Saint Mary's, 1981-82).
 The NCAA record is eight, shared by Bill Sullivan (North Dakota, Feb.
 27, 1948) and Bob Wheeler (Brown, Jan.
 31, 1952).
 The NHL mark is seven by Joe Malone of the Quebec Bulldogs on Jan.
 31, 1920.
+The AHL and ECHL record is six by several players.

 MacCallum, a centre from Montreal, eclipsed the previous school benchmark of six goals set by future Hockey Hall of Fame inductee Shirley Davidson on March 4, 1897 in a 14-1 win over a team composed of Harvard grads.